denten-books/plain-text/2-device.md

 It is important to remember that in 1936 Turing's machine remained a thought experiment---not yet an actual device.
 Literature in computer science tends to see universal Turing machines as algorithms: virtual and symbolic abstractions from hardware.
-Yet it is impossible to entirely disassociate the implementation from the idea.
+Yet it is impossible to entirely dissociate the implementation from the idea.
 The Turing machine "abstracts away from the complexity of real computer architectures," Thomas Haigh recently wrote for the *Communications of Computing Machinery*.
 It appeals to the theorist precisely because it is a theory.
 Haigh writes that "hardware and software" are interchangeable to the theorist, but not to the historian" [@haigh_actually_2014].
 In his 1937 review of Turing's "On Computable Numbers" paper, Alonzo Church, the American mathematician whose work anticipated Turing's (independently) in several important aspects, would similarly acknowledge the material foundations of Turing computing.
 "A human calculator, provided with pencil and paper and explicit instructions can be regarded as a kind of a Turing machine," he wrote [@church_computable_1937, 42-3; also cited in @petzold_annotated_2008, 63].
 Disregarding the broader, metaphysical implications of that statement, note for now the persistence of two essential implements required for the minimally viable operation of the Church--Turing human and machine calculators.
 Pen and paper assert themselves through the abstraction.[^ln1-abstraction]

 To encounter the universal Turing machine underpinning the electronic book *as a mechanism*, the media and book historian will find that it borrows from a